lata-11/Support-Mail-BOT-Prediction/README.md

 - **Logistic Regression Classifier**: A Logistic Regression model is trained on the vectorized features to classify emails into predefined categories.
 - **Evaluation Metrics**: The model's performance is evaluated using metrics such as accuracy, precision, recall, and F1-score to assess its effectiveness in email classification.
 - **Visualization**: The repository includes visualizations of class distribution, top TF-IDF features for each category, confusion matrix, and model accuracy to provide insights into the model's performance and decision-making process.
+- **Web Integration**: Utilizing Streamlit, the model is integrated into a web application, allowing users to interactively classify emails using a user-friendly interface.
+The web application provides an intuitive way to input email text and receive real-time predictions on the email category.

 ## Data Preprocessing

 The text data is preprocessed using the following steps: